EgoMem: Lifelong Memory Agent for Full-duplex Omnimodal Models

-\paratitle{Omnimodal Dialog Process.} This is the main process running the RoboEgo chat service. \textit{Level-1 MemChunk} is attended by \modelname in each step.
+This is the main process running the RoboEgo chat service. \textit{Level-1 MemChunk} is attended by RoboEgo in each step.
 If no user profile is returned by the retrieval process, \textit{Level-1 MemChunk}'s text channel is filled with \textit{<pad>} tokens.
 We fine-tune RoboEgo with the corresponding streaming data format (Section \ref{sec:training}) to generate personalized spoken responses based on the user's profile information.